 Spain is one of the most important tourist destinations in the World, and its culture, history and, personalities are well known.
-Here, we will explore what is famous for and many of Spain’s contributions to the world.
+Here, we will explore what is Spain famous for and many of Its contributions to the world.

 So, what do people immediately think when Spain is mentioned?
 The beaches, the sun, the famous Spanish painters, the wonderful Spanish food… This is our list of the things Spain is famous for!

 Famous things about Spain – culture

 Flamenco is a style of music played especially on the guitar and accompanied by singing and dancing, originated in Andalusia in the south of Spain.
 It has a very unique art style which includes toque (guitar playing), cante (singing), baile (dance), jaleo (vocalizations and chorus clapping), pitos (finger snapping), and palmas (handclapping).

 Flamenco’s origin is debatable, but it seems to have been created through the cultural exchanges of the many peoples in Andalusia, Andalusians, Romani, Castilians, and Moors.
 In 2010 UNESCO declared flamenco one of the Masterpieces of the Oral and Intangible Heritage of Humanity.
 Interestingly, flamenco has been spreading throughout the world, and nowadays, there are many more flamenco academies outside Spain than inside.

 One of the most famous things about Spain is the siesta.
 For those who don’t know a Siesta is basically a short, afternoon nap, taken usually after lunch.
 A great idea that unfortunately is fading away… Studies show that less than 20% of the Spanish take the Siesta, and it’s usually kids and elderly.
 Understandably, the working Spanish people don’t really have time for it anymore.
 I don’t believe I have ever met a Spaniard that actually confirmed having a siesta regularly.